Learn how to use Climate Data Store MCP Server for accessing CDS catalog data with Python API integration

 Setup CDS API Key:

-file and add the following environment variables:
+Create a .env file and add the following environment variables:

 DATAPI_URL=<DATAPI_URL>